-The first aim of the work was to determine the levels of fourteen relevant elements that several studies have indicated (Canepari et al., 2013; Kam et al., 2013; Pant and Harrison, 2013; Namgung et al., 2013; Karbowska, 2016; Frasca et al., 2018; Manigrasso et al., 2019; Massimi et al., 2020a) as tracers of vehicular traffic (i.e., copper (Cu), antimony (Sb), tin (Sn), iron (Fe), manganese (Mn); biomass burning (i.e., potassium (K), rubidium (Rb), cesium (Cs), lithium (Li), thallium (Tl); and soil resuspension (silicium (Si), aluminium (Al), calcium (Ca), titanium (Ti) in bees and beehive products (honey, wax, pollen, propolis) in one year survey in four selected sites in the Rome province (Italy) and one control site (outside Rome).
-These elements are usually contained in particulate matter (PM) released by these different sources and, over the years, have been effectively used to trace the impact of their emissions in different study areas (Canepari et al., 2008; Querol et al., 2012; Massimi et al., 2020b).
-Copper, Sb, Sn, Fe, and Mn are elements generally present in vehicles brakes and released by mechanical abrasion and resuspension of vehicle components (brake disks and pads lining, tires), thus tracing non-exhaust vehicular traffic emissions (Weckwerth, 2001; Marconi et al., 2011; Abbasi et al., 2012).
-On the other hand, K, Rb, Cs, Li, and Tl are particles usually released from domestic heating by wood (Szidat et al., 2007) and pellet combustion (Puxbaum et al., 2007), wildfires (Van Drooge et al., 2012) and the burning of agricultural waste in rural areas (Lee et al., 2008).
-The biomass burning emissions are one of the largest sources of fine particles in the troposphere (Massimi et al., 2020a).
-Finally, Si, Al, Ca and Ti are crustal elements and have been effectively used to trace soil dust emissions resuspended from dry surfaces by high-intensity winds and/or vehicular traffic (Pant and Harrison, 2013; Massimi et al., 2020b).
+87 The first aim of the work was to determine the levels of fourteen relevant elements that have been indicated by several studies (Canepari et al., 2013; Kam et al., 2013; Pant and Harrison, 2013; 88 89 Namgung et al., 2013; Karbowska, 2016; Frasca et al., 2018; Manigrasso et al., 2019; Massimi et al., 2020a) as tracers of vehicular traffic (i.e., copper (Cu), antimony (Sb), tin (Sn), iron (Fe), 90 91 manganese (Mn); biomass burning (i.e., potassium (K), rubidium (Rb), cesium (Cs), lithium (Li), 92 thallium (Tl); and soil resuspension (silicium (Si), aluminium (Al), calcium (Ca), titanium (Ti) in 93 bees and beehive products (honey, wax, pollen, propolis) in one year survey in four selected sites in 94 the Rome province (Italy) and one control site (outside Rome).
+These elements are usually 95 contained in particulate matter (PM) released by these different sources and over the years have been effectively used to trace the impact of their emissions in different study areas (Canepari et al., 96 2008; Querol et al., 2012; Massimi et al., 2020b).
+Copper, Sb, Sn, Fe, and Mn are elements 97 generally present in vehicles brakes and released by mechanical abrasion and resuspension of 98 vehicle components (brake disks and pads lining, tires), thus tracing non-exhaust vehicular traffic 99 emissions (Weckwerth, 2001; Marconi et al., 2011; Abbasi et al., 2012).
+On the other hand, K, Rb, 100 101 Cs, Li, and Tl are in particles usually released from domestic heating by wood (Szidat et al., 2007) and pellet combustion (Puxbaum et al., 2007), wildfires (Van Drooge et al., 2012) and the burning 102 of agricultural waste in rural areas (Lee et al., 2008).
+The emissions by biomass burning are one of 103 the largest sources of fine particles in the troposphere (Massimi et al., 2020a).
+Finally, Si, Al, Ca 104 105 and Ti, are crustal elements and have been effectively used to trace soil dust emissions resuspended 106 from dry surfaces by high-intensity winds and/or by vehicular traffic (Pant and Harrison, 2013; Massimi et al., 2020b).
+107

-The second aim of this work is to study the probabilistic distributions of atmospheric elements' concentrations in the selected biomonitor/ indicators aiming to gain consistent information on their bioaccumulation patterns (see for details Conti and Finoia, 2010).
-For this purpose, we have built the control charts for the element's bioaccumulation in the five selected indicators (i.e., bees, honey, pollen, wax, propolis) by using the probabilistic Johnson's method (Johnson, 1949).
-By normalisation any continuous probability distribution, this approach consents simply to define metal concentration confidence intervals at 95% ranges of variability (Johnson, 1949; Miller and Miller, 2005).
-The novelty of the work lies in its dual objective of testing bees and hive products as biomonitor/indicators of trace elements derived from atmospheric deposition from different sources (i.e., traffic, biomass burning, soil).
+The second aim of this work is to study the probabilistic distributions of atmospheric elements' concentrations in the selected biomonitor/indicators aiming to gain consistent information on their bioaccumulation patterns (see for details Conti and Finoia, 2010).
+For this purpose, we have built the control charts for the element's bioaccumulation in the five selected indicators (i.e., bees, honey, pollen, wax, propolis) by using probabilistic Johnson's method (Johnson, 1949).
+Through the normalization of any continuous probability distribution, this approach consents simply to define metal concentration confidence intervals at 95% ranges of variability (Johnson, 1949; Miller and Miller, 2005).
+The novelty of the work lies in its dual objective of testing bees and hive products as biomonitor/indicators of trace elements derived from atmospheric deposition from different sources (i.e. traffic, biomass burning, soil).

-The third aim was to determine the range of overlaps of element concentrations and the overlap bioaccumulation index (OBI) with respect to the upper (OBI-U{pper}) and lower (OBI-L{ower}) bound of the overlap range (Conti et al., 2015, 2019a).
+The third aim was to determine the range of overlaps of element concentrations and the overlap bioaccumulation index (OBI) with respect to the upper (OBI-U{pper}) and lower (OBI-L{ower}) bound of the overlap range (Conti et al., 2015; 2019a).
 The OBI index defines a ranking that determines which, among the various matrices/indicators studied, can be considered more sensitive to bioaccumulation of a given pollutant.
 In its definition (absolute values), this index varies between 1 and $+\infty$ both if calculated net of rare events on the left of the tail of the distribution of a given pollutant (OBI-L) and on the right (OBI-U) (Conti et al., 2022).

-In sum:
+125 In sum: